 Run all of the remaining wires down the metal tubes, and use the included zip ties to secure them.
 This will prevent wind from yanking your wires out from your associated electronics.

 Success!
 You now have an assembled weather meter!
-Make sure your rain gauge is clear of the anemometer and wind vane and didn't shift during assembly.
+Make sure your rain gauge is clear of the anemometer and wind vane, and didn't shift during assembly.
 Your weather meter will look similar to the image below.